 As the final piece of any web address, the top-level domain identifies a site’s purpose or geographic location.
 For example, WestHost.com utilizes the .com top-level domain.

-Today’s marketplace has expanded to incorporate over 1,500 country code and generic top level domains, most of them launched since 2000.
+Today’s marketplace has expanded to incorporate over 1,500 country code and generic top-level domains.
+Most of the websites launched since 2000.
 But have these new TLDs surpassed any of their established rivals in terms of popularity?
+You may be surprised.

 .com – 147,997,952

 The best-known TLD remains a runaway market leader.
 The .com TLD underpins 47.7% of the world’s websites.
 Most firms across America have selected the .com TLD in preference to our .us country-code TLD, or ccTLD.

 While we prefer a global top-level domain, Russian websites proudly proclaim their origins.
 The world uses the .ru suffix for 5% of the top ten million websites.
 Very few Russians choose any other TLD for their website.

 Created to identify non-profit organizations, .org has become synonymous with websites that can’t be described as commercial, academic, or governmental.
 It was also the first gTLD to implement Domain Name System Security Extensions, or DNSSEC, for extra security.

 Like .org, .net has expanded beyond its original brief of identifying networks.
 It’s now unrestricted, and 4.5% of the ten million top websites use it.
 Superior availability over .com has helped its growth, alongside fewer corporate connotations.